Rafael-Pieri/xml-alura/README.md

 ### Overview
 This course introduces the basics of data representation using XML.
-Within this repository we can find some examples of the mechanisms used during the course.
+In this repository we can find some examples of the mechanisms used during the course.

 ### Topics covered